 Nuts and Seeds

-The list of nuts and seeds worth adding to your pantry goes on and on—almonds, cashews, walnuts, peanuts, pine nuts, sunflower seeds, pistachios.
-Sprinkle them salads, bake them into cookies and muffins, shake up a batch of homemade trail mix, blend your own peanut butter, nut milk, or just grab a handful straight out of the bag.
+The list of nuts and seeds worth adding to your pantry goes on and on—almonds, cashews, walnuts, peanuts, pine nuts, sunflower seeds, and pistachios.
+Sprinkle them into salads, bake them into cookies and muffins, shake up a batch of homemade trail mix, blend your own peanut butter, nut milk, or just grab a handful straight out of the bag.

 Canned Fruit